 SFAS 133

-Management of the company believes that the company will not be materially eafected by SFAS 133, Accounting for Derivative Instruments and Hedging Activities, as the companies’ inventory is marked to market.
+Management of the company believes that the company will not be materially affected by SFAS 133, Accounting for Derivative Instruments and Hedging Activities, as the companies’ inventory is marked to market.
 SFAS 133 is to be effective for fiscal years beginning after 15 June 2000.

 MG London Inc.